 The syllabus is organized by category below.
 Some titles may fall into multiple categories, and that will be noted.

 Some of these ideas are similar and fit well together.
 Other sources on the syllabus will be offering different perspectives from one another, and that’s okay.
-One framework that we teach people in academic librarianship is the idea of scholarship as a conversation.
-It illuminates how there can be disagreement and competing perspectives even among scholars.
+Its creation and basis came from the mindset of academic librarianship that I carry even though I am no longer, by job title, one: scholarship as a conversation and research as inquiry.
+It illuminates how there can be disagreement and competing perspectives even among scholars and experts, and we find those perspectives often through trial and error (in research and in life).

 It is my goal to suggest these resources based on their ideas, their support by research, and/or their ability to get you thinking about building a good relationship and also being a good partner.
 These have all been chosen from the pool of resources written for the general public.